Drug-resistant epilepsy

-Diagnostic evaluation
+Diagnosis

-The first step is for physicians to refer their DRE patients to an epilepsy specialist in a comprehensive epilepsy center where further diagnostic work-up can be performed.
+The first step is referral to an epilepsy specialist in a comprehensive epilepsy center where further diagnostic work-up can be performed.

-Prolonged EEG/Continuous video EEG/Epilepsy Monitoring Unit monitoring
+Prolonged monitoring

 One of the first steps in management of drug-resistant epilepsy is confirming the diagnosis by EEG.
 Typically patients are admitted to hospital for prolonged EEG monitoring with video technology used to capture clinical events as they occur.
 Typically patients are taken off their anti-seizure medications in order to characterize the evolution of seizure symptoms and their relation with changes in electrical activity of brain.
 This is done while simultaneously minimizing the adverse consequences of seizures.
 Additional maneuvers to provoke seizures are also frequently performed, like sleep deprivation, photic stimulation, and hyperventilation.
 This study can take anywhere from 1–14 days.
 The length of the study depends on factors like baseline seizure frequency, the number and type of seizure medications the patient is taking prior to the study, institutional protocols, etc. The goal is to record 3-4 typical seizures, though in some cases more or fewer seizures may need to be recorded.
 After this evaluation, some patients may be determined to have non-epileptic causes of their symptoms, e.g., syncope, psychogenic nonepileptic seizures, cardiac arrhythmia, etc.

 For patients who are confirmed to have epilepsy, this testing helps further elucidate the type of epilepsy (generalized vs focal), type of seizures (atonic, absence, GTC, etc.), and can be used for pre-surgical evaluation or to guide further management.
 Changes on EEG in relation to clinical seizure symptoms are used to determine the likely area of the brain responsible (symptomatic zone) and by extrapolation the area where seizure activity likely starts (seizure onset zone).
 In some specific cases, prolonged EEG may be done as an outpatient or ambulatory study where the patient goes home with an EEG set-up.
 This type of monitoring is usually limited to 2–3 days and patients are not taken off their AEDs.